PostHog/posthog.com/contents/handbook/people/hiring-process/engineering-hiring.md

 An Engineering SuperDay usually looks like this (_there is a degree of flexibility due to time zone differences)_:

 *   Kick-off session with an Engineer and/or [James](https://posthog.com/handbook/people/team#james-hawkins-co-founder--ceo-)
-*   Time to focus on the task, we can provide support via your personal slack channel (link)
+*   Time to focus on the task, we can provide support via your personal slack channel
-*   Informal session with a team member (bar raiser, link)
+*   Informal session with a team member
 *   On days where we have company-wide meetings, we will invite you along to that and give you a chance to introduce yourself.
 On days without company wide meetings, we will arrange for you to meet a few members of our team for a casual lunch/coffee break
 *   Depending on the time zone, we might arrange a wrap up session at the end of the day